wilaak/radix-router/README.md

 ## Defining Routes

-You can define routes using the `add()` method.
+You can define routes by using the `add()` method.

+> **Note:**
-For performance and predictability, routes are prioritized as follows: static routes first, then parameterized routes, and finally wildcards.
+> For performance and predictability, routes are prioritized as follows: static routes first, then parameterized routes, and finally wildcards.

-### Static Routes

-Match a specific path exactly:

 ```php
 // Matches only "/about"